Mandatory e-invoicing software in 2026: what every French business needs to know

 When does e-invoicing become mandatory for SMEs?+

-SMEs must be able to receive electronic invoices from 1 September 2026.
-The obligation to issue in structured electronic format via a PDP or the PPF applies to SMEs and micro-enterprises from 1 September 2027.
+SMEs must be able to receive electronic invoices from 1 September 2026, which means having appointed an approved platform before that date.
+The obligation to issue in structured electronic format, through an approved platform, applies to SMEs, small businesses and micro-enterprises from 1 September 2027.

 Which invoicing software should I choose to be compliant in 2026?+

 E-invoicing concerns the issuing and receiving of structured electronic invoices between VAT-registered businesses.
-E-reporting is the transmission to the DGFiP of data on transactions not covered by e-invoicing: B2C sales, international transactions.
-Both obligations are complementary and are often managed by the same PDP.
+E-reporting is the transmission to the tax authority of transaction data and, in some cases, payment data, for operations not covered by e-invoicing: B2C sales, international transactions.
+Both obligations run through an approved platform and follow the same timeline.

 Article written by Samuel HAYOT